andrejsharapov/vuetify-css-extensions/README.md

 </style>
 ```

-If you’re using [nuxt] like I am, you can add styles to the nuxt.config.* file.
+If you’re using [nuxt] you can add styles to the nuxt.config.* file.

 ```js
 export default {